-In my practice I see individuals, couples as they transition into parenting and families of young children struggling with behavioral issues in the first few years of life.
+In my practice I see individuals as they transition into parenting and families of young children struggling with behavioral issues in the first few years of life.

 I like to work relationally, which means that we, together, work on whatever challenges present themselves for you at this time in your life.
 It is my belief that each of us holds the answers to our own life challenges within ourselves.
 Therapy can create a supportive framework that can help clear debris from life's path so that you can see your path more clearly.